Tartomas/PyModisAtm/README.md

 The following variables can be modified to download your own and specific data, check on [Reverb](https://reverb.echo.nasa.gov/reverb/) for the specific time zone.

-This script only search over LADSFTP, use pyModis (Luca Delucchi) for terrestrial MODIS data.
+This script only search over LADSFTP, use [pyModis](http://www.pymodis.org) for terrestrial MODIS data.

 Copyright Tomás Acuña - 2017
 _________________________________________